frontendpatterns/frontendpatterns.dev/src/content/patterns/controlled-vs-uncontrolled-components.md

 ## Problem

-Form inputs behave inconsistently across the application, with some managed by React state and others by the DOM.
+Form inputs behave inconsistently across the application, with some managed by component state and others by the DOM.
 This creates confusion about where form data lives, makes validation and submission logic unpredictable, and causes bugs when inputs don't update as expected or lose their values unexpectedly.

 ## Solution

 Choose between parent-managed state or component-internal state for form inputs.
-For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.
+For example, keep a `UserCard` component focused on presentation while a data fetching layer fetches and normalizes its data.